Analytical Methods

 This method was developed by the Ithaka Institute and Eurofins.
 The necessary measuring equipment can be obtained from Eurofins.
 The establishment of an ISO standard for this measurement method is currently being attempted.

-Analytical Parameter for EBC-FeedPlus and EBC-Feed
+Analytical Parameters for EBC-FeedPlus and EBC-Feed (not required for WBC)

 Trace metals As, Pb, Cd, Hg

-DIN EN 15763:2010-04
+DIN EN 15763

-For microwave digestion, 0.1 g to 1 g of the dried, ground and homogenized material is weighed into a plastic cup (PTFE, PFA) or quartz cup.
+For microwave digestion, 0.1 g to 1 g of the dried, ground, and homogenized material is weighed into a plastic cup (PTFE, PFA) or quartz cup.
 After addition of 65% nitric acid in a ratio of 1+5 (sample+acid) and after addition of 30% hydrogen peroxide in a ratio of 1+2.5 to 1+10 (sample+hydrogen peroxide), digestion is performed at the maximum permissible temperature for the system (usually 190°C).
 Heating phase: 15 min; holding time: 30 min.

 PCB